DaneBentley/Smart-Finder/vercel-backend/MONTHLY_TOKENS_GUIDE.md

 ## Token Consumption Logic

-1. **Check for monthly allocation**: Automatically allocates 50 tokens if it's a new month
+1. **Check for 30-day allocation**: Automatically allocates 50 tokens if 30 days have passed since signup
 2. **Consume free tokens first**: Free tokens are used before paid tokens
 3. **Fallback to paid tokens**: When free tokens are exhausted
 4. **Atomic operations**: All token operations use database functions to prevent race conditions